Quoted Companies Alliance Code Compliance

 Where people have joined us with future aspirations, potentially as a student, we aim to support this either through flexible working or opportunities in our Support Centre departments.
 We pride ourselves on the length of service of our staff and home-grown abilities.

 The culture and satisfaction of our people is monitored through a twice-yearly satisfaction and engagement survey called the “Quality of Life” survey, which is expected to be completed by the entire Group.
-We recently enjoyed our highest ever participation rate and our highest ever Employee Net Promoter Score, which was very exciting with the backdrop of the recent extremely challenging trading conditions.
+We recently enjoyed our highest ever participation rate and our highest ever Employee Net Promoter Score (beating 2022 which was previously our highest ever!), which was very exciting with the backdrop of the recent extremely challenging trading conditions.

 The Chief Executive Officer is Rob Pitcher, who, through delegation from the Board, is responsible for leading the Group’s business organisation and performance and the day-to-day management of the Group.
 This separation of responsibilities between the Chairman and the CEO, coupled with the schedule of matters reserved for the Board, ensures that no individual has unfettered powers of decision-making.

-The Board meets monthly, with further meetings for the Committees and any ad-hoc matters.
-Further details of attendance at these meetings can be found on page 38 of the Annual Report and Accounts 2021.
+The Board meets monthly, with further meetings for the Committees and any ad hoc matters.
+Further details of attendance at these meetings can be found in section 5 above.
 It is deemed that the independence and experience of the Non-Executive Directors allow the Committees to run effectively, as follows:

 Nomination Committee – The responsibility of the Committee includes reviewing the Board composition, appointing new Directors, the reappointment and re-election of existing Directors, succession planning taking into account the skills and expertise that will be needed on the Board in the future, reviewing the time requirement from Non-Executive Directors, determining membership of Board Committees and their modus operandi, and ensuring an objective evaluation of the performance of the Board and each Director takes place on a regular basis.

-Audit Committee – The responsibility of the Committee includes reviewing annual and half-year results, external auditing, internal controls, and advising on the independence, appointment of the external auditor, reviewing the impact of any upcoming changes in accounting treatment as a result of new or modified IFRS, and considering matters the external auditor consider to be a significant audit risk.
+Audit Committee – The responsibility of the Committee includes reviewing annual and half-year results, external auditing, internal controls, and advising on the independence, appointment of the external auditors, reviewing the impact of any upcoming changes in accounting treatment as a result of new or modified IFRS, and considering matters the external auditors consider to be a significant audit risk.

-Remuneration Committee – The responsibility of the Committee includes determining Chairman’s fee, the framework and policy for the remuneration of Executive Directors and other members of the Executive team, advise, determine and agree the total individual remuneration package of each of the Executive Directors and Executive team, consider and approve appropriate targets for the annual bonus and long-term share schemes operated for the Executive Directors and Executive Team, and oversee remuneration and benefit structures and policies throughout the Group’s business.
+Remuneration Committee – The responsibility of the Committee includes determining the Chairman’s fee, the framework and policy for the remuneration of Executive Directors and other members of the Executive team, advising, determining and agreeing the total individual remuneration package of each of the Executive Directors and Executive team, considering and approving appropriate targets for the annual bonus and long-term share schemes operated for the Executive Directors and Executive Team, and overseeing remuneration and benefit structures and policies throughout the Group’s business.

-Further details on key activities of the Board can be viewed on page 40 of the Annual Report and Accounts 2021.
-These include business reviews and strategy, financial updates, assessment of internal control and risk management, governance updates, and any other ad-hoc matters.
+Further details on key activities of the Board can be viewed on page 63 of the Annual Report and Accounts 2023.
+These include business reviews and strategy, financial updates, assessment of internal control and risk management, governance updates, and any other ad hoc matters.

 The Group’s main communication channels with shareholders for immediate messages, such as trading updates, will be the London Stock Exchange’s Regulatory News Service (“RNS”), and the investor section of our corporate website.

-The Company reports formally to shareholders twice a year via the release of its interim and full-year results, including the preliminary announcement for year-end and the Annual Report and Accounts follows shortly afterwards.
+The Company reports formally to shareholders twice a year via the release of its interim and full-year results, including the preliminary announcement for year-end, with the annual financial statements following shortly afterwards.
 These financial results are communicated to the markets and shareholders through a roadshow attended by the Chief Executive Officer and Chief Financial Officer, where both will make themselves available for questions.
 The AGM is also a key opportunity, where the Board will make themselves available for questions by shareholders and investors.